Remo-lilnonbinary/tributo/README.md

 ## API reference

-The Lovable front end and the mock front ends all consume the same API.
+The citizen app, institution console, and production front end all consume the same API.

 | Method | Path | Purpose |
 |---|---|---|